 - three letters of recommendation

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency: https://admission.asu.edu/international/graduate/english-proficiency.
 The School of Music, Dance and Theatre does not offer conditional admission under any circumstances.

-Although a bachelor's degree in music is not required to be eligible for admission, applicants who do not hold an undergraduate degree in music are required to complete the deficiency courses listed below, which are not a part of the coursework for this graduate degree in music.
-These courses or the equivalents may be taken at ASU, another accredited university or a community college before or after admission to this program, but they must be completed prior to commencement of graduate-level course requirements in music history and music theory.
+A bachelor's degree in music is not required for admission to a master's program.
+However, all applicants without a bachelor's degree in music should email MDTAdmissions@asu.edu for information on potential remedial courses.
+Remedial courses may be taken at ASU, another accredited university or a community college before or after admission to this program, but they must be completed prior to starting graduate-level course requirements in music history and music theory.

 Applicants should see the program website for application deadlines.
-After an applicant's completed application materials have been received, including recommendation letters, transcripts and English proficiency, the applicant is confirmed for a live audition.
+After an applicant's completed application materials have been received, including recommendation letters, transcripts and English proficiency, the applicant is confirmed for an audition.